Caution

 Why It Looks the Way It Does

 Personally, I’m sick of flat, sterile, dead UIs all over the place, and I’ve always liked skeuomorphism because it’s fun, alive, and pleasant to look at.
 While it’s not very feasible to make things look overly realistic, some edge highlights, nice shadows, and a vibrant palette make a big difference.
 The design system that Ametrine uses is made of slightly frosted colored acrylic, everything is rounded, but the edges are not so rounded, so the edge highlight is rather thin, you can think of it as Lego bricks, fun and nice to touch.
 The animations are very bouncy to raise the fun level even higher.
-Still, the balance between fun and not annoying is maintained.
+Still, the balance between fun and not being annoying is maintained.
 Did I succeed with this premise?
 I don’t know, you tell me :P

 To-Do